jacobwilliams/conmin/README.md

   * It is now threadsafe.
 Common blocks have been removed and all data is encapsulated in a class.
   * The real precision is selectable via a preprocessing directive.
   * The user can specify the file unit for printing (previously, this was hard-coded to 6).
-  * Docstring have been added to the code, which are used to autogenerate the API documentation.
+  * Docstrings have been added to the code, which are used to autogenerate the API documentation.

 ### Introduction